 After realizing that CD technology would be cheaper to produce, and allow the creation of higher-quality games, Sega planned a new console, called the Sega Saturn.
 Sega released the Sega Saturn in 1995, and at first, everybody was amazed by it.

 After the Saturn was discontinued, people were wondering what Sega would do next.
 They decided to produce a console called the Dreamcast.
-Released in the US on the mystifying date of 9/9/99, the console saw lots of commercial success within its first year because of the technical superiority to the N64 and Playstation.
-Its major focuses were on innovative and fun gameplay, it was also the first console to feature online play.
+Released in the U.S. on the mystifying date of 9/9/99, the console saw lots of commercial success within its first year because of the technical superiority to the N64 and PlayStation.
+Its major focuses were on innovative and fun gameplay, although it was also the first console to feature online play.
 The Dreamcast was also the first console to feature a modem port built directly into the back of their console.
 The games released for the system were innovative, fun, and graphically stunning, including one of the first cel-shaded games, Jet Grind Radio.
 Sega also released Sonic Adventure at the launch of the system, making Sonic Sega's mascot once again.
 Other titles such as Seaman, Samba de Amigo, and Shenmue were all innovative and fun, and received good press.
-It was definitely a big step up from the Saturn, but Sony was already planning a follow-up to the Playstation, called the PS2.
+It was definitely a big step up from the Saturn, but Sony was already planning a follow-up to the PlayStation, called the PlayStation 2 (PS2).
 The PS2 was released in October 2000, and received generally average press until 2001, when more great games began coming out.
 On top of that, Microsoft entered the market with the Xbox's release in 2001.
 Nintendo had another console in store for the market as well, the GameCube, which was released in November 2001.
 The Dreamcast at this point was, sadly, only an afterthought.
 What had Sega done wrong?
 They released their console too early, and all of the bad press from the Saturn carried over to the Dreamcast through the company's then-tarnished reputation.
 In 2002, Sega officially discontinued the Dreamcast; therewith announcing that they would only be developing software from that point forward.